7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Dissolving condoms in the toilet could cause blockages in both your plumbing system and wastewater treatment plants.
+Flushing condoms down the toilet can cause blockages to both the plumbing in your home and the wastewater treatment plant.

-Grease and oil must be removed from a container, then thrown in the trash, as they’ll harden, causing blockages in your drains and pipes.
+Grease and oil should be removed from a container, then thrown in the trash, as they can harden and cause blockages in your drains or pipes.

 4. Female hygiene products

-Tampons and sanitary pad are usually advertised to be "flushable, " but flushing them can cause trouble later on when they mix with other things to form a nasty clog.
+Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them is not likely to cause troubles later on if they join with other products and cause a obstruction.

 6. Dental floss